sitrox/schemacop/README_V3.md

 ## External schemas

-Finally, schemacop features the possibilit to specify schemas in seperate files.
-This is especially useful is you have schemas in your application which are used multiple times through the application.
+Finally, Schemacop features the possibility to specify schemas in seperate files.
+This is especially useful is you have schemas in your application which are used multiple times throughout the application.

-For each schema, you define the schema in a single file, and after loading the schemas, you can reference them in other schemas.
+For each schema, you define the schema in a separate file, and after loading the schemas, you can reference them in other schemas.

 The default load path is `'app/schemas'`, but this can be configured by setting